timrocar/timrocar/README.md

 ### Welcome to my github, I'm Tim!
 A little about me:
-- Data Scientist who loves to uncover the hidden insights that datasets, both small and large, contain!
+- Data professional who loves to uncover the hidden insights that datasets, both small and large, contain!
 - Skilled in Python, Pandas, NumPy, TensorFlow, PyTorch, AWS, Docker, ETL, Git, FastAPI and more!
 - Currently trying to expand my understanding of SQL and Systems Design!
 - Obsessed with learning new things and in my free time can be found hiking with my dog, exercising, or playing video games(all while listening to a podcast)!